howdoicomputer/laddr/README.md

 -  Create an emergence site that extends skeleton.emr.ge (access key: 8U6kydil36bl3vlJ)
 -  Upload contents of git repository using WebDAV client (CyberDuck is the best open-source option)

+## Vagrant

+From the project root run `vagrant up` and Vagrant will download a Ubuntu 14.04 image, download the Emergence quick install script, and execute said script.

+Vagrant will forward the following ports:

+* 9021 = 9021
+* 9023 => 9023
+* 80 => 8080

+You can access the emergence console on `127.0.0.1:8080`.
+If you have software running that is operating on port `8080` then you'll need to specify a different port to forward to.

+When the box has fully initialized and you can access the emergence console then you'll be able to create a new site.
+Emergence has some sort of voodoo magic that can pull in the Laddr code and run it.
+As a note, CORS protection will prevent you from creating a user and logging in.
+To prevent that you'll need to provided a comma deliminated list of alernate hostnames: `localhost:8080`, `127.0.0.1:8080`.
+The PHP code that drives Laddr will iterate over that array.

 [Projects Directory]: http://codeforphilly.org/projects
 [Projects list available via dynamic CSV]: http://codeforphilly.org/projects.csv